 Shows typically last 45 minutes but duration can be varied to suit specific groups - please enquire to discuss your requirements.

-Following the river to one of Gilpin’s grand views, Goodrich Castle, to the historic wharf at Lydbrook, the majestic loop of the river at Symonds Yat, and ending the first part of the tour at Monmouth, just as the early tourists would have done.
+We follow the river to one of Gilpin’s grand views, Goodrich Castle, to the historic wharf at Lydbrook, the majestic loop of the river at Symonds Yat, and ending the first part of the tour at Monmouth, just as the early tourists would have done.
 From Monmouth we accompany Gilpin on a popular excursion to Raglan Castle.

 In the second half the film continues to follow the river south, passing Redbrook, Llandogo and Brockweir.
 As the majestic ruin of Tintern Abbey comes into view we hear how it sparked the imagination of the early tourists.